PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```0B``` ```0``` ```01100``` ```??????????```

 As the first number before the decimal point is always 1, it is ignored and the preceding numbers after the decimal point are encoded.
-In this numbering system, we use 10 bits to store the number:
+In this numbering system, 10 bits are used to store the number:

 1.```1001100110```...